transcelerate/ddf-home/CaT_home.md

 <p></p>
 </details>
 <p></p>

-<strong>Solution Exploration Opportunities at DDF Connectathon</strong>
+### Solution Exploration Opportunities at DDF Connectathon

 <p></p>
 <details>
 <summary>Click for more details</summary>
 <p></p>
 There are six tracks across two categories.
 Innovative exploration not detailed below is also welcome and encouraged.
+More information about tracks will be provided post-registration.
 <p></p>
 <u>Category: Data Interoperability</u>
 <p></p>